 Do Sparrowhawks Eat Pigeons?

 Pigeons and doves are sizable birds that are rather common in the United Kingdom.
-Although there is no shortage of these birds, it seems that it may be difficult for a sparrowhawk to kill a pigeon given that they’re roughly the same size as these birds.
+Although there is no shortage of UK pigeons and doves, it seems that it may be difficult for a sparrowhawk to kill a pigeon given that they’re roughly the same size as these birds.
 Nonetheless, do sparrowhawks eat pigeons?

 Yes, sparrowhawks do eat pigeons!
 Indeed, pigeons, Stock Doves, Eurasian Collared-Doves, and turtle doves are all eaten by sparrowhawks.